 Reading a Hustvedt novel is like consuming the best of David Lynch on repeat . . .
 [SH's] gauche girl detective persona conceals (of course) a formidable intellect roving among Hustvedt's favoured subjects of neuroscience, philosophy, literature and gender, and what is most interesting in the book is to see how that gradually assimilates with events around her . . .
 Ideas somersault nimbly in the novel as memoir jostles with memories . . . both SH and her creator appear, in this intense, high-spirited Bildungsroman, to have come full circle. - Financial Times

-Provocative and mysterious, this fictionalised portrait of the author as a young woman is comic and sensual and we all thematically meaty, touching on memory, witchcraft and male violence. - Mail on Sunday
+Provocative and mysterious, this fictionalised portrait of the author as a young woman is comic and sensual as well as thematically meaty, touching on memory, witchcraft and male violence. - Mail on Sunday